ary1733/agt-CS60025/README.md

 - pip install -r requirements.txt

-After installing the libraries use the Simulation.ipynb, An equivalent python script is also present Simulation.py which can be executed using
+After installing the libraries use the Simulation.ipynb jupyter Notebook, An equivalent python script is also present Simulation.py which can be executed using
-- make
+- make run
 or python Simulation.py